RoberthMZ/NikkeProfilesSwitch/README.md

 <img src="resources/icon.png" alt="Icon" width="300" height="300" />

 # NikkeProfilesSwitch
+# ------------------English---------------- - ---

+### Profile Manager for *Goddess of Victory: Nikke*

+## !!!
+IMPORTANT !!!

+To ensure that the application works correctly, please follow the installation instructions carefully.
+This is a functional beta version, but there is a small bug in the profile switching when there are more than five profiles.
+This issue will be addressed in future updates.

+It's essential to close the NIKKE launcher before switching profiles.
+The program will notify you if the launcher is running; if you do not close it on your own, please ensure you do so before switching profiles.
+Failure to follow this step may result in losing the saved profile data.

+If this happens, simply delete the affected profile and recreate it.

+Thank you for your understanding and support! 😊

+## How to Use

+Just download and run **NikkeProfilesSwitch.exe** and you can start creating profiles.

+# ------------------Español---------------- - ---

-Un gestor de perfiles para cambiar rápidamente entre tus cuentas en *Goddess of Victory: Nikke*.
+### Un gestor de perfiles para cambiar rápidamente entre tus cuentas en *Goddess of Victory: Nikke*.

 ## !!!
 IMPORTANTE !!!